cjones6/cytosegmenter/readme.md

 ![](plots/KOK1606.png)

 In the `examples` folder there is a detailed example of how to apply our proposed method to data from the cruise KOK1606.
 The results in the paper may be reproduced by running scripts 1-4 in order in the `analysis` folder.
-See the [wiki page](https://github.com/cjones6/cytosegmenter/wiki/Reproducing-the-Experimental-Results) for more details.
+See [this page](how_to_reproduce_results.md) for more details.

 Data
 -----------------
-The data used in the analysis may be found at [https://doi.org/10.5281/zenodo.4289399](https://doi.org/10.5281/zenodo.4289399).
+The data used in the analysis may be found at [10.5281/zenodo.4682238](https://doi.org/10.5281/zenodo.4682238).
 In order to reproduce Figure 1 you will also need the file with the background temperatures, which you can find [here](https://psl.noaa.gov/repository/entry/show?entryid=synth%3Ae570c8f9-ec09-4e89-93b4-babd5651e7a9%3AL25vYWEub2lzc3QudjIuaGlnaHJlcy9zc3QuZGF5Lm1lYW4uMjAxNi52Mi5uYw%3D%3D).

 Installation